TEJA2312/react-advance-inputs/README.md

-# React Attractive Inputs
+# React Advanced Inputs

-Two production ready advance input code that you can use as reference or copy as it is in your next project.
+Two production-ready advance input codes that you can use as reference or copy as it is in your next project.